Jersey City

 Pros:

-• Longer lifespan: Typically lasts 15–20 years, offering more longevity than traditional models.
+• Longer Lifespan: Typically lasting 15–20 years, heat pump water heaters have a longer lifespan than traditional models.

-• Lower operating costs: Although the initial cost is higher, energy savings over time are substantial.
+• Lower Operating Costs: While the initial cost is higher, the energy savings over time can be significant.

 Cons: